mksonkar/obsidian-notes/Web Development/ReactJS/useCallback Hook.md

 	return <Child onClick={handleClick} />;
 }
 ```
-Every time the parent component re-renders, a new version of `handleClick` function is passed to the child component, which may cause child component to re-render unnecessarily.
+Every time the parent component re-renders, `handleClick` function is re-created and a new reference of `handleClick` function is passed to the child component.
+This may cause child component to re-render unnecessarily even if the function's behaviour stay the same.

 **With memoization**
 ```js